analytic-engine/lovelace-footsteps/manuscript/combinatoric-cards.md

 Create and run programs that calculate

-3. a factorial of a on a store number.
+3. a factorial of a value on a store column.
 4. sum of the first `n` squares.